USS Earle B. Hall: First period in commission, 1945–1946

-Second period in commission, 1950-1957
+Second period in commission, 1950–1957

 Recommissioned on 7 December 1950, Earle B. Hall departed Jacksonville, Florida, on 19 December 1950, for her home port, Norfolk, Virginia.
 After refresher training, she departed Norfolk on 29 May 1951 for a three-month northern cruise, supplying such outposts as Grønnedal, Greenland.
 Returning to Norfolk, she trained United States Marines in amphibious warfare off Onslow Beach, North Carolina, and in the Caribbean.

 Earle B. Hall departed Norfolk on 22 April 1953 for a Mediterranean tour with the United States Sixth Fleet, returning to Norfolk on 26 October 1953.

 Local operations off the Virginia Capes alternated with two cruises to Key West, Florida, and Havana, Cuba, and United States Marine Corps amphibious exercises in the Caribbean until 17 June 1955, when she steamed to the Azores; Lisbon, Portugal; and Cádiz, Spain on a midshipman cruise, returning to Norfolk on 15 July 1955.

-The remainder of Earle B. Hall's service during her second commission was spent on the United States East Coast and training in the Caribbean.
+The remainder of Earle B. Hall's service during her second commission was spent on the East Coast of the United States and training in the Caribbean.
 She was decommissioned and again placed in reserve on 13 September 1957.